 Hebrew is one of the few languages today that connects us with people from 2000+ years ago.
-Its relationship with the Ancient Near East and other semitic languages makes learning Hebrew an excellent starting point for people interested in that part of the world.
+Its relationship with the Ancient Near East and other Semitic languages makes learning Hebrew an excellent starting point for people interested in that part of the world.

-Hebrew Reads from Right to Left
+1. Hebrew Reads from Right to Left

-Hebrew was Originally Written without Vowels
+2. Hebrew was Originally Written Without Vowels

 It’s important to note that Hebrew reading schools today teach both “pointed” and “unpointed” Hebrew.
 “Pointed” refers to learning Hebrew with the vowels in the text, while learning “unpointed” Hebrew leaves the vowels out and gets you a bit closer to how it was originally done!

-Hebrew Uses Letters as Numbers
+3. Hebrew Uses Letters as Numbers

 In English, we do this by using completely different markings altogether for our numbers (1, 2, 3, etc.).
-But in Hebrew this is done by using letters from the alphabet.
+But in Hebrew, this is done by using letters from the alphabet.

-Consistent Practice is Key
+4. Consistent Practice is Key

-Remember What Sparked Your Interest
+5. Remember What Sparked Your Interest

 Our brains are wired to remember things that interest us.
 Why do you want to learn how to read Hebrew?
 Are you taking a trip to Israel soon?
 Keeping your reasons top-of-mind will help you stay motivated along the way.

 For example, many people choose to learn Hebrew so they can study parts of the Bible in its original language.
-Known to Christians as the “Old Testament,” the books of the Hebrew Bible have come to exert a massive amount of influence in our cultural heritage.
+Known to Christians as the “Old Testament,” the books of the Hebrew Bible have come to exert a massive amount of influence on our cultural heritage.